 The VBA CSNG function is listed under the data type conversion category of VBA functions.
 When you use it in a VBA code, it converts an expression into a single data type.
-Actually it converts a value into a single-precision floating-point number.
-You can read more this format from here.
+Actually, it converts a value into a single-precision floating-point number.
+You can read more about this format here.

 - Expression: The value which you want to convert to a single data type.

 To practically understand how to use the VBA CSNG function, you need to go through the below example where we have written a vba code by using it: